 Cognitive learning is important for the development of different types of aspects of communication, such as language, writing and listening.
 These are important factors for the processing of information and as a result achieving knowledge.
 This article will focus on the auditory process and the importance of Therapeutic Listening for the benefit of the human being.

-Before delving into the method of Therapeutic Listening, some essential questions must be answered in order to develop an understanding on the main topic.
+Before delving into the method of Therapeutic Listening, some essential questions must be answered.
 What is listening?
 How is cognitive learning connected to listening?
 Which communication skills can be developed?

 What is listening?

-Listening is the process of listening to sounds of the environment in both a conscious and unconscious way and being able to organize the sounds in association with our mental attention in order to collect information.
+Listening is the process of listening to sounds in both a conscious and unconscious way.
+It is also about being able to organize the sounds in association with our mental attention in order to collect information.
 This process is part of the sensory system which is part of the nervous system and in which, apart from hearing, sight, smell, touch and taste are also involved.
-Focusing only on the ear, it should be noted that the auditory system conducts sounds by means of sound waves that are in space.
+It should be noted that the auditory system tracks sounds by means of sound waves that are in space.

-By separating this auditory-sensory system a little from the theoretical explanation, it is necessary to transcend the importance of listening and mark the differences that this term brings.
-Listening goes beyond a physical, biological process, but is the attention to the processing of information that is linked to emotions and thought.
+By separating this auditory sensory system from the theoretical explanation, it is necessary to transcend the importance of listening and mark the differences that this term brings.
+Listening is something that goes beyond a physical or a biological process.
+It is the attention to the processing of information that is linked to emotions and thought.

 What is Therapeutic Listening?

-Therapeutic listening is the process of gathering information and exchanging communication from a therapeutic setting where emotions are vital to the processing and sharing of information.
+Therapeutic listening is the process of gathering information and exchanging communication from a therapeutic setting.
+Emotions are vital to the processing and sharing of information in this setting.
 It is also a method for improving verbal and non-verbal understanding of communication.
 Some people define therapeutic listening as a sound based intervention method, designed to help people who experience difficulties in the processing of sensory information or regulating energy levels.

-This method has been used in the health sector in the treatment of patients and children for the development of confidence, sensory experience, interpersonal, social and cognitive skills in the behaviour of people.
+This method is used in the health sector for the treatment of patients.
+It helps in their development of confidence, sensory experience, interpersonal, social and cognitive skills in the behaviour of people.

 This is the highest level of listening as there is efficient communication involved.
 In this category the person is listened to carefully and is not interrupted while the person is expressing himself.
-The active listener asks questions and also uses body gestures to help understand the speaker who has all the attention and importance in the moment.
+The active listener asks questions and also uses body gestures to help understand the speaker.

 In active listening, non-verbal expressions are also part of efficient communication.
 Good posture and visual connection allows the speaker to feel confident in expressing themselves.
 Attention and silence are key factors in this category.
 A good listening attitude, the ability to listen and the opportunity for conversation and feedback makes this category efficient.

 Reflective listening is common among professionals who offer psychological or medical help.
 In this category, the story the speaker is telling is not modified as it is necessary to know the speaker’s version.
-Also be attentive in all your speech because most of the times the speaker is going through a difficult situation in his life, so it is necessary for the listener to have all his attention.
+Be attentive in all your speech.
+Most of the times the speaker is going through a difficult situation in his life.

-At this level the listener has the ability to process everything the speaker says in a fast and clear way in real time resulting in the understanding of what the speaker is expressing.
+At this level, the listener has the ability to process everything the speaker says in a fast and clear way.

-These three levels can go hand in hand in a conversation, each level can have its own level of depth according to the moment it is needed.
+These three levels go hand in hand in a conversation.
+Each level can have its own level of depth according to the moment it is needed.
 Also, listening skills are gradually emerging.

 Therapeutic Listening tips